strongtz/edl-ng/README.md

 * `read-part <partition_name> <filename>`: Reads a partition to a file.
 * `read-sector <start_sector> <num_sectors> <filename>`: Reads sectors to a file.
 * `read-lun <filename>`: Reads the entire LUN (all sectors) to a file.
+* `dump-rawprogram <dump_save_dir>`: Reads all partitions to individual files from a certain LUN and generates rawprogram XML file.
 * `write-part <partition_name> <filename>`: Writes data from a file to a partition.
 * `write-sector <start_sector> <filename>`: Writes data from a file to sectors.
 * `erase-part <partition_name>`: Erases a partition by name from the device.